nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 * Parameters can be in any order.<br>
   e.g. if the command specifies `c/CATEGORY d/DESCRIPTION...`, `d/DESCRIPTION c/CATEGORY...` is also acceptable.

+The commands are separated into three categories: App-Level commands, Entry-Level commands and Account-Level Commands
 </div>

 ## App-Level Commands
+App-Level commands deals with interactions with the app, Common Cents, itself.

 ### Viewing help : `help`